Appealing for a school place

 If you are applying for a place in an infant class (usually F1, Years 1 and 2) read these notes before you complete the appeal form.

-Infant Class Size (ICS) Legislation - This refers to Government legislation that states that no child attending a maintained school or academy and who is in an infant class can be taught in a class of over 30 pupils (except where certain specific and exceptional circumstances apply).
+Infant Class Size (ICS) Legislation - This refers to Government legislation stating that no child attending a maintained school or academy in an infant class can be taught in a class of more than 30 pupils (except where specific and exceptional circumstances apply).

 Where the ICS limit of 30 applies, the powers of the Independent Panel are limited and an appeal is, in law, a review (see question 3 on page 22 of the guide to admission appeals document (pdf format, 203 Kb)).
 In ICS reviews, your case can only succeed where it can be shown that: